-Certainly I would want my kids to be well developed and well rounded.
-But I can feel the future pressing in—this need for kids to have a meaningful and relevant digital experience.
-One that connects people around the world, helps solve problems, helps us get things done, and inspires our imagination.
+There’s no question we want our kids to be well developed and well rounded.
+But the future keeps pressing in, and more and more we are feeling a need for our children to grow up in an age of distraction having somewhat meaningful and relevant digital experience.
+We’re looking for the kinds of interactions that demonstrate how technology connects people around the world, solves problems, helps us get things done, and inspires the imagination.

-So what would I teach in the way of elementary school digital citizen activities?
-I say meet them where they are.
-They love to play.
-They love games.
-Gaming is recreation.
-And recreation is immensely needed.
+So what can we teach in the way of elementary school digital citizen activities?
+We can begin to meet them where they are.
+After all, they love to play and they love games, and gaming is recreation, something everybody needs.

 Suggested elementary school digital citizen activities: Simple email back and forth from parents to their children; and scanning in their work or recording themselves, then posting on Evernote to share with their families.